 Employment Outlook and Salary Info

-Nurses who finish telemetry training and ACLS programs are qualified to become a telemetry nurse.
+Nurses who finish telemetry training and ACLS programs are qualified to become telemetry nurses.
 Hospitals are their primary employer.
-Figures for this specialty were not available as of May 2013, but the U.S. Bureau of Labor Statistics (www.bls.gov) foresees 19% growth in employment of registered nurses over the 2012-2022 decade.
-As of May 2013, registered nurses earned a median annual salary of $66,220, per the BLS.
-According to PayScale.com, as of July 2014, registered nurses with telemetry skill training earned an annual median wage of $59,535.
+Figures for this specialty were not available as of May 2018, but the U.S. Bureau of Labor Statistics (www.bls.gov) foresees 12% growth in employment of registered nurses over the 2018-2028 decade.
+As of May 2018, registered nurses earned a median annual salary of $71,730, per the BLS.

 Continuing Education Information